du82/unfathoming/content/blog/2024/the-tragedy-of-discord.md

 ## Moderators have no power
 Unlike hosting your own community forum or Matrix server, you cannot ban a block of IPs that are used by adversaries to evade bans on Discord.
 Why?
 You do not own your server, the company does.
 The only one with power over your community is Discord themselves.
 This is a problem for server operators since Discord has very weak alt detection and ban evasion is trivial, as the checks happen client side.

-Discord lulls you into a false sense of ownership and control, when in reality you own nothing beyond the branding of the server and the messages you send.
+Discord lulls you into a false sense of ownership and control{% sidenote "You will own nothing, and you will be happy about it.
+Classic SaaS model.", "note2" %}, when in reality you own nothing beyond the branding of the server and the messages you send.
 Put bluntly, if Discord decides you don't make them enough money, or you mention alternative platforms, they can delete a community you've built over years and you can do nothing about it.

 ## Moderators have no privacy
 Neither do their communities.
 For the communities that are intentionally private (meaning they have no public invite links), they also have no privacy.
 All it takes is one data breach or a misconfiguring of permissions, and your entire chat history including deleted messages is open to the world.